someobserver/recurgence/README.md

 Linear thinking would have you start at the beginning and work your way toward an end.
 But minds work differently!
 Recursive systems don't have beginnings or endings—just entry points.

-Jump into [threshold](/threshold/) if you want the visceral experience.
+Jump into [threshold](/threshold/) for the visceral experience.
-Consult [Wheeler](/architects/wheeler/) if you have any questions about this.
+Consult [Wheeler](/architects/wheeler/) if you have any questions.
 Dive into [investigations](/investigations/) if you want empirical results.
-Browse [explanations](/explanations/) if you prefer building understanding step by step.
+Browse [explanations](/explanations/) to build understanding step by step.

 The structure remembers itself through every observer.